planetfederal/workshops/workshops/geoserver/style/source/ysld/polygon.rst

    .. image:: /style/img/polygon_label_1.png

 #.
-The property **label-offset** can be used to provide an initial displacement using and x and y offset.
+The property **displacement** can be used to provide an initial displacement using and x and y offset.

    .. image:: /style/img/LabelDisplacement.svg